-We moved to WPX hosting (which I’m going to write a detailed review about it soon) and they are amazing.
+We moved to WPX hosting and they are amazing.
 They are also providing full security to the sites along with the daily backups.
-I highly recommend you to check out their hosting plans if you want a secured, fast and reliable hosting service.
+We highly recommend you to check out their hosting plans if you want a secured, fast and reliable hosting service.

 2. We started using VaultPress

 The reason for using VaultPress is it is hands down one of the best tools for taking backups and securing your WordPress site from hackers.

 If you are using VaultPress, you are safe from hackers, host failures, viruses, user errors, malware attacks and exploits.
 It’s so useful for taking real time backups and also for automated security scanning.